isislovecruft/bridgedb/doc/DESCRIPTORS.md

     bridge-stats-end 2013-10-21 17:28:15 (86400 s)
     bridge-ips de=8,nl=8,us=8

-And, if it include the `bridge-ips` line, it MAY include the following right
+And, if it includes the `bridge-ips` line, it MAY include the following right
 afterwards:

     bridge-ip-versions v4=16,v6=8